 When you’re first starting out with LiquidPlanner, it can feel a bit like you’re taking your hands off the wheel.

 Typically, project schedules are built out by charting planned start and finish dates and working backward to adhere to that plan as much as possible.
-LiquidPlanner turns this around by factoring in the realities that projects face and calculating these dates for you.
+LiquidPlanner turns this around by factoring in the realities that projects face and calculating these start and finish dates for you.

-You aren’t able to set start and finish yourself: the schedule is driven by the priority and the estimated effort of your work, along with the availability of the resources taking it on.
+You aren’t able to set start and finish dates yourself: the schedule is driven by the priority and the estimated effort of your work, along with the availability of the resources taking it on.

 While these are the primary factors that define a project plan in LiquidPlanner, there are a few other tools that allow you to fine-tune and define when work will be happening.

 A common scenario that we see, especially as teams are getting started, is that a project is added but isn’t planned to start right away.
 If you only have just one project in your workspace, it will be viewed as the highest priority and, in turn, will fall into the schedule immediately.
 Even with many projects in your workspace, this may still be a situation you find yourself running into.